 The extent to which climate change negatively impacts on agriculture depends in part on the methods of farming and the ability of the agricultural sector to adapt.
-A study of the impacts of Hurricane Mitch on agriculture Honduras indicated that producers using agroecological approaches suffered much fewer impacts than conventional farmers.
-The agroecological approaches which contributed to this resilience included contoured cultivation, swales and terraces for better water management; intercropping, cover cropping and mulching for soil building and water conservation; and agroforestry and habitat creation for biodiversity, reduction of runoff and pest management.
+A study of the impacts of Hurricane Mitch on agriculture in Honduras indicated that producers using agroecological approaches suffered much fewer impacts than farmers using conventional approaches.49 The agroecological approaches which contributed to this resilience included contoured cultivation, swales and terraces for better water management; intercropping, cover cropping and mulching for building soil structure and soil organic matter; and agroforestry and habitat creation for biodiversity, reduction of runoff and pest management.
 The more resilient farms had also reduced or eliminated their use of pesticides, herbicides and inorganic fertilisers.

 Of course, all strategies for resilience need to be context dependent.
-This section thus looks at the potential adaptive practices which could enable farmers and growers in Southwest England to become more resilient to the climate scenarios discussed above.
+This section thus looks at the potential adaptive practices which could enable farmers and growers in Wales to become more resilient to the climate scenarios discussed above.
 The practices were identified based on interviews with innovative farmers, consultations with agricultural and horticultural specialists and a review of relevant literature.
 Table 1 provides an overview of the practices reviewed and the extent to which they mitigate anticipated climate-related challenges.

-Table 1: Overview of Adaptive Practices Approach Reducing runoff Reducing soil loss / building soil health Reducing vulnerability to drought Reducing risks from pests and diseases i.
-Better water management $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ ii.
-Increased genetic diversity √ $\checkmark$ iii.
-Intercropping $\checkmark$ $\checkmark$ √ $\checkmark$ iv.
-Increased non-crop diversity $\checkmark$ $\checkmark$ v.
-Improved irrigation $\checkmark$ vi.
-Reduced soil disturbance and mulching $\checkmark$ $\checkmark$ $\checkmark$ vii.
+Table 1: Overview of Adaptive Prac Table 1: Overview of Adaptive Practices Approach Reducing runoff Reducing soil loss / building soil health Reducing vulnerability to drought Reducing risks from pests and diseases i.
+Better water management \checkmark \checkmark \checkmark \checkmark ii.
+Increased genetic diversity √ \checkmark iii.
+Intercropping \checkmark \checkmark √ \checkmark iv.
+Increased non-crop diversity \checkmark \checkmark v.
+Improved irrigation \checkmark vi.
+Reduced soil disturbance and increased mulching \checkmark √ \checkmark vii.
 Improved crop storage viii.
-Protective cover √ $\checkmark$ i.
+Protective cover √ \checkmark \checkmark i.
 Better water management

-\Depends on plants selected
+Depends on plants selected

-\\Reduces soil loss underneath the cover but could increase runoff and erosion for nearby areas
+Reduces soil loss underneath the cover but could increase runoff and erosion for nearby areas Depends on soil type, amendments, and practices

-Given the probably of wetter winters, more frequent and more intense rainfall events and drier, hotter summers, good water management is essential to reducing flooding and soil erosion, reducing pressure on groundwater reserves and protecting against crop losses.
+Given the probability of wetter winters, more frequent and more intense rainfall events and drier, hotter summers, good water management is essential to reducing flooding and soil erosion, reducing pressure on groundwater reserves and protecting against crop losses.
 Many practitioners of permaculture have explored a variety of methods for managing water on their sites.
 Popularised by PA Yeomans in Australia, the use of keylines, cultivating on contour and building swales, scrapes and ponds can be used for preventing erosion and runoff during wet times and improving water use efficiency in times of drought.
+Across the UK, farmers of different scales in arable, horticulture and livestock farming have started adapting these practices.

 An integrated approach to water management on farms might entail the use of swales, furrows and/or vegetative strips to prevent water from simply running down off the land.
 Yeomans recommends that these follow the 'keylines,' of the landscape which are 'just off' the land's contour.
 Swales, or ditches, can be integrated throughout sites to either simply hold water until it is absorbed by the soil or to channel water into ponds and reservoirs.
 This reduces flooding and soil erosion while also holding water on the land for longer.
-With the use of ponds or underground tanks, water can be stored for use in drier months, reducing reliance on groundwater for irrigation.
-Case Studies 1 and 2 describe improved farm water management systems in southern and central England using these principles.
+With the use of ponds or underground tanks, water can be stored for use in drier months, reducing reliance on groundwater for irrigation and increasing water availability during drought.50 Keyline 'soil ripping' and the planting of trees and shrubs along keylines can be relatively easily integrated into grazing systems.
+To integrate this approach into arable or horticultural systems would require on-contour cultivation (see Figure 2).